PRANEETHAPADALA/FYP2026-WomenSafety/README.md

-# CARE-W: Context-Aware Risk Evaluation for Women's Safety
+# A Unified Risk Scoring Framework for Detecting
+Violence against Women through the Integration of Gender Composition, Behavioral, and Emotional
+Signals

-**CARE-W** is a real-time,  Tri-Stream Fusion video analysis pipeline for detecting threats against women in surveillance footage.
+**A Unified Risk Scoring Framework for Detecting Violence against Women through the Integration of Gender Composition, Behavioral, and Emotional Signals** is a real-time,  Tri-Stream Fusion video analysis pipeline for detecting threats against women in surveillance footage.
 It fuses three independent AI modules — gender & proximity risk, violence detection, and emotion distress analysis — into a single final threat score using a learned attention-based fusion model.

 > Works in **Google Colab** and from a **local terminal** with no code changes.